avocolado/avn-bible/glossary.md

 A narrative path within a visual novel that focuses on developing the relationship between the player character and a specific in-game character.

-## Canon Scene
+## Canon Event

-A scene that the player will always see, regardless of choices made, or path taken.
+Derived from the term [canon](https://en.wikipedia.org/wiki/Canon_(fiction)).
+An event the player will always see, regardless of choices made, or path taken.

 ## Computer Graphics (CG)